-Prior to the offering, we plan to adopt our 2019 Omnibus Plan.
-No awards may be granted under our 2019 Omnibus Plan prior to the completion of this offering.
-Our 2019 Omnibus Plan will terminate on unless terminated earlier by our board of directors.
-Our 2019 Omnibus Plan allows for the grant of incentive stock options to employees, including the employees of any subsidiary, and for the grant of nonstatutory stock options, restricted stock awards, RSUs, and other equity-based or cash-based awards to employees, directors, and consultants, including employees and consultants of any parent, subsidiary, or affiliate.
+On , our board of directors adopted our Omnibus Plan, which was subsequently approved by our stockholders on .
+No awards may be granted under our Omnibus Plan prior to the completion of this offering.
+Our Omnibus Plan will terminate on , unless terminated earlier by our board of directors.
+Our Omnibus Plan allows for the grant of incentive stock options to employees, including the employees of any subsidiary, and for the grant of nonstatutory stock options, restricted stock awards, RSUs and other equity-based or cash-based awards to employees, directors, and consultants, including employees and consultants of any parent, subsidiary or affiliate.